See the Bible Q&A series here

 My answer: YES, I am a prophet.
 Moreover, if you are a bona fide Christian, so should you be.
 Here’s why:

 The commonly understood definition of a Christian prophet is someone who speaks for God—typically by sharing His revelations about near- or long-term future events by divine inspiration.
-But let’s examine this more deeply, through the lens of Isaiah 28:10 & 13, which outlines what I believe to be The Lord’s strategic pattern for how He has downloaded insights to humanity since the days of Adam.
+But let’s examine this more deeply, through the lens of Isaiah 28:10 & 13, which outline what I believe to be The Lord’s strategic pattern for how He has downloaded insights to humanity since the days of Adam.

-During the 2nd age when The Old Testament was written, prophets relied heavily on what The Lord had revealed to Moses in the Torah--the first five books of The Bible.
+During the 2nd Biblical age of our history, when The Old Testament was written, prophets relied heavily on what The Lord had revealed to Moses in the Torah--the first five books of The Bible.
 But they didn’t make the mistake of relying solely on the written text.
 They also developed and practiced faith to receive unwritten, divine inspirations, derived from the Torah.
 This pattern—faith-filled meditation and practice, leading to Spirit-given insights—is exactly what The Lord expects of us today.

 As New Testament (3rd age) believers, we’ve been given access to far greater revelation than Moses ever had.
-Therefore, we are expected to receive far greater unwritten insights, by faith.
+Therefore, we are expected to receive and intuit far greater unwritten insights, by faith.
 The pattern is clear.

-The testimony of Jesus is The Spirit of Prophecy.
+...The testimony of Jesus is The Spirit of Prophecy.

 Eight Ways We Prophesy by Testifying of Jesus